Presenting Abenaki Culture in the Classroom – Fall

 In its seventh annual iteration, the “Presenting Abenaki Culture in the Classroom” course equips teachers and homeschool educators with profound insights into the ongoing relevance of Indigenous culture in the 21st century.
 Explore history, challenge stereotypes, and access new resources designed for both physical and digital learning environments.
 Sessions cover age-appropriate activities and strategies for better supporting Abenaki and other Native students, all while teaching American history and other academic content areas.

-A virtual tour of the exhibition Nebizun: Water is Life will help you gain an in-depth appreciation for the significance of water in Abenaki culture and its broader implications for society and the environment.
+A virtual tour of the exhibition Deep Roots, Strong Branches will help you gain an in-depth appreciation for the significance of Abenaki culture and its broader implications for society and the environment.
 This engaging experience provides educators with new resources, and a platform for creating and refining lesson plans with vetted resources.
 By embracing culturally sustaining pedagogy and aligning with the newly proposed Act 1 Ethnic Studies framework, participants will seamlessly incorporate Abenaki perspectives into their curriculum.
 This approach encourages students to engage with history, explore social justice topics, and broaden their perspectives, fostering a classroom environment that celebrates diversity and brings education to life.

 There is a required group reading and reflection that prepares participants for the first virtual meeting.

-Smith, Linda Tuhiwai.
+• Smith, Linda Tuhiwai.
 Decolonizing Methodologies: Research and Indigenous Peoples.
-Longon, UK.: Zed Books, Ltd (Please note – there are two editions of this book.
-If you wish to purchase the book, the second edition can be purchased through Amazon.com or you may read a digital version of the first edition at: https://nycstandswithstandingrock.files.wordpress.com/2016/10/linda-tuhiwai-smith-decolonizing-methodologies-research-and-indigenous-peoples.pdf)
+London, UK.: Zed Books, Ltd. Please Note – there are three editions of this book.
+If you wish to purchase the book, the second edition can be purchased through Amazon.com or you may read a digital version of the first edition at https://nycstandswithstandingrock.wordpress.com/wp-content/uploads/2016/10/linda-tuhiwai-smith-decolonizing-methodologies-research-and-indigenous-peoples.pdf

 Audience: Teachers, Educators, and homeschoolers